vdudouyt/minipro/README.md

 ### Making a .deb package

 Building a Debian package directly from this repository is easy.
-Make sure you have the packages described above installed.
+Make sure you have the build dependencies installed as described above.
 Be sure it all builds, then do this:

 ```nohighlight
 sudo apt-get install fakeroot dpkg-dev